J-1 Visa Data Strategy Lead Jobs

 Confirm the two-year home residency rule applies to you

-If your home country funded your education or the Data Strategy Lead role falls under a skills shortage designation, the two-year home residency requirement may apply, affecting any future H-1B or green card pathway.
+If your home country funded your education or the Data Strategy Lead role falls under a skills shortage designation, the two-year home residency requirement may apply, affecting any future H-1B visa or green card pathway.
 Review your DS-2019 carefully with your designated sponsor before signing.

 Request a formal host employer commitment letter early